ibm-cloud-docs/BlockStorage/getting-started.md

 To achieve maximum IOPS, adequate network resources need to be in place.
 Other considerations include private network usage outside of storage, and host side and application-specific tunings (IP stack or [queue depths](/docs/BlockStorage?topic=BlockStorage-hostqueuesettings), and other settings).

-Storage traffic should be isolated from other traffic types, and not be directed through firewalls and routers.
+Storage traffic ought to be isolated from other traffic types, and not be directed through firewalls and routers.
 For more information, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs#isolatedstoragetraffic).

 Storage traffic is included in the total network usage of Public Virtual Servers.
 For more information about the limits that might be imposed by the service, see the [Virtual Server documentation](/docs/virtual-servers?topic=virtual-servers-about-virtual-servers).
 {: tip}